microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfileAward.md

 	WebUrl = "https://www.iabm.io"
 }
 # A UPN can also be used as -UserId.
-New-MgUserProfileAward -UserId $userId -BodyParameter $params
+New-MgBetaUserProfileAward -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserProfileAward Cmdlet.
+This example shows how to use the New-MgBetaUserProfileAward Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS